 Tracking responses is crucial for monitoring the growth and impact of your map.
 If you've set your map to require approval, you'll receive email notifications for new points added, which you can then review and approve within the Proxi editor.
 Additionally, Proxi's analytics dashboard provides insights into map activity, empowering you to track progress and make informed decisions.

-Proxi's custom forms empower you to create collaborative maps that capture the collective knowledge of your community or team.
+Proxi's Advanced Crowdsourcing tools empower you to create collaborative maps that capture the collective knowledge of your community or team.
 By customizing form elements and implementing logic rules, you can streamline data collection and make your maps more useful than ever.
 Whether you're planning events, conducting surveys, or mapping resources, Proxi provides a user-friendly solution for leveraging the power of collective intelligence.

 Related Articles